 a software-managed Virtual Memory Design that uses no TLB at all.
 The

-design uses a two-level page table structure similar to the ULTRIX/MIPS
+design uses a two-level page table structure like the ULTRIX/MIPS

 design and organizes its address space into disjunct segments.
 Instead of

 a TLB miss handler, there is a Cache-Miss handler that services misses in